-On inception of a contract, the Group assesses whether the contract is, or contains, a lease if it conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+On inception of a contract, the Group assesses whether the contract is, or contains, a lease.
+The contract is, or contains, a lease if it conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To determine whether the contract conveys the right to control the use of an identified asset, the Group assesses whether the contract involves the use of an identified asset, the Group has the right to obtain substantially all of the economic benefits from the use of the asset throughout the period of use, and the Group has the right to direct the use of the asset.